Hunting near barrages

 - Duck shooting is prohibited from half an hour after sunset to quarter of an hour before sunrise the next day during the open season.

-- You will need a hunting permit endorsed for the hunting of protected game.
-You are required to carry the hunting permit with you at all times and produce it on the demand of a warden.
+- You will need an open season duck hunting permit or an open season quail hunting permit to hunt declared protected game.
+You are required to carry the permit with you at all times and produce it on the demand of a warden.

-- Observe your bag limit.
-Do not exceed twelve (12) ducks per hunter per day or 25 quail per hunter per day.
+- Do not exceed eight (8) ducks per hunter per day and fifteen (15) quail per hunter per day.

 - Duck and quail may only be taken with a smooth bore firearm that has a bore no larger than 1.9cm (12 gauge), firing shot no larger than BB (4.1mm in diameter).